MiswaQ/islam-for-beginners/README.md

    #### Content I have used and would like to give a shout out to is:
    - Facts about Islam was taken from:
             [AsianArtMuseum](https://education.asianart.org/resources/an-introduction-to-islam/)
-   - Facts about the five pilars:
+   - Facts about the five pillars:
             [NewMuslims](https://www.newmuslims.com/)
    - Facts about Prophet Mohammad (PBUH) was taken from:
             [IslamCity](https://www.islamicity.org/17626/a-brief-biography-of-prophet-muhammad/)